 Optimizing green hydrogen production from biomass and waste

-Feedstock selection and preparation
+- Feedstock selection and preparation

-Optimization of process parameters
+- Optimization of process parameters

 Catalysts to Increase Hydrogen Yield

-Integration of waste to energy technologies
+Integration of waste-to-energy technologies

 Waste-to-hydrogen technologies are changing how we make energy and handle waste.
 They use municipal solid waste and agricultural residues to make hydrogen.
 This makes hydrogen production sustainable and reduces landfill waste.